 J.M.
 Brammer et ux to David Farley 11 April 1910 19 April 1910

 The 129th Regiment Virginia Militia, commanded by Colonel John DeJarnett, consisted of men primarily from Logan County, (West) Virginia.
 The 129th existed to protect Logan County.
 Carter’s Company, captained by Barnett “Barney” Carter, consisted of many Harts Creek men, all of whom enlisted on 27 August 1861 at Logan Court House, Logan County, (West) Virginia.
-The 129th, including Carter’s Company, participated in the Battle of Boone Court House on 1 September 1861.
+The 129th, including Carter’s Company, participated in the Battle of Boone Court House on 1 September 1861 and the Battle of Kanawha Gap on 25 September 1861.
 In 1862, Carter’s Company essentially became Company D, 34th Battalion Virginia Cavalry.
 (This list will be updated periodically.)

 Albert Abbott*, Abbotts Branch

 Benjamin Adams, Crawley Creek